CAN BREASTFEEDING AND DEPRESSION SAFELY CO-EXIST?

-A new mom walks into my office at four days postpartum and within minutes, sometimes within seconds, she bursts into tears.
-She says, “I don’t know why I’m crying.”
-I reassure her that almost everyone cries around four days after they’ve had a baby.
-You have dramatic hormone fluctuations, sleep deprivation, and the powerful emotional effect this new little person has on you.
+Many a new mom has walked into my office at four days postpartum and within minutes, sometimes within seconds, she bursts into tears and then says, “I don’t know why I’m crying.”
+I reassure them that almost everyone cries around four days postpartum.

-You may have immediately fallen in love with your new baby, and everyone knows how emotional falling in love can be.
-Or falling in love may be taking some time, and you are worried and asking yourself, “Is something wrong with me that I’m not falling in love with my new baby? “
+Or falling in love with your newborn may be taking some time.
+This may cause you to be worried and asking yourself, “Is something wrong with me that I’m not falling in love with my new baby? “

 If you are in my office, something is probably not going well with breastfeeding, and you are worried about that.